What I learned from my dog

 Though I grew up with a German shepherd, I had never taken care of a dog myself.
 Among so many priorities in life, a dog would not fit, I thought.
 Around our house, which is a garden cottage in a shady neighbourhood, security concerns finally ignited the possibility: could we get a dog?
 The decision-making itself became part of the beauty.
 I heard an expression, “good roads lead to good roads,” suggesting to me that the process of high-quality decisions brings out the right choice.
 Reasons to get a dog were plenty, but the quality of the choice itself was why we did it in the end.

 The love between my wife and I was the reason we got a dog, the follow-through a product of our willingness and confidence as a couple.
 We enjoyed placing that weight on our relationship, knowing we can do it.
 For me individually, I enjoyed seeing that the biggest reason not to have a dog was laziness, comfort and complacency.
 The emptiness of the reasons not to get a dog only propelled me into taking the value seriously.
 A dog would be extra work, but I love running around outside, and they say “busy people get things done.”
-I was ready for the bonus cardio and mental workout implied in dog training.
+I was ready for the extra cardio and mental workout implied in dog training.
 With “yes” and empty hesitation as my options, “yes” became the one and only — so often the better choice of the two.

 The puppy of dreams appeared at our step